vvzen/open-pipe/README.md

 2. When possible, make CLIs that feed from stdin instead of files.
 Favour `cat something.txt | my-app` rather than `my-app --input-file something.txt`, unless you have a very good reason not to.

+3. Always version your schemas.

 ### Treat the consumer of your API with respect

 1. "We're all condescending adults".
 Simplify when needed, but don't oversimplify and take decisions instead of your users - always leave them flexibility to act the want they want.
-Once again, communicate using schemas instead.
+Once again, receive and return from your programs using shared schemas instead.